|

 Gold Ram male attentively guards his day old fry.
 Gold Rams are a

-color morph that can be found at time in fish shops.
+color morph that can be found at times in fish shops.
 They are

 brilliantly